April 18, 2017

 Could the Restroom Become Public Space?

-The current backlash against trans people using public toilets is only the latest chapter in a long history of restroom anxiety.
-Here's one solution.
+The current backlash against trans people using public toilets that match their gender identity is only the latest chapter in a long history of restroom anxiety.

 The following article is adapted from a piece, “Gender-Neutral Public Restrooms,” published in The South Atlantic Quarterly in October 2016